 Is it because you have to do it one day as you haven’t got time for lunch?

 Sure, then do it.
 On the odd occasion, this is not a problem.
 As long as you keep your feeding times regular 90% of the time then you won’t upset your hormonal pattern and won’t get hungry during the fast.
 (Leaner guys, see warnings below.)

 Is it because you have to have a shorter feeding window for scheduling reasons?

 In which case it’s fine, but again keep things regular.
 If pushed for a figure then I’d say shorten it to a minimum of 5 hours.
 Less than this and you run into problems.
-I’d prefer have a 10 hour feeding window than a 4 hour one.
-(More help on setting your feeding window with irregular work patterns here.)
+I’d prefer to have a 10-hour feeding window than a 4 hour one.
+(More help on setting your feeding window with irregular work patterns here)